 Las Vegas, NV 89101

-Join the first trail-building event for our new Ice Age Fossils State Park, slated to open this fall.
+Stay tuned for more information on the next trail-building event for our new Ice Age Fossils State Park, slated to open this winter.

 Ice Age Fossils State Park (N. Decatur at Brent Lane)